anton-k/tiny-synth/README.md

 Tiny synth
 =====================

+The synthesizer written in Haskell/Csound with library csound-expression.
 It illustrates the standard library of pathes from the library csound-expression.
 It's implemented in Haskell The UI part is made wxPython.